Rantanen for Status Report Feb 23 26

 Dallas Stars

-Mikko Rantanen will likely be out for some time with a lower-body injury sustained at the Olympic Winter Games Milano Cortina 2026.
-The forward missed Team Finland's 6-1 win against Team Slovakia in the bronze medal game on Saturday.
+Mikko Rantanen likely will be out for some time because of a lower-body injury sustained at the Olympic Winter Games Milano Cortina 2026.
+The forward missed Team Finland's 6-1 win against Team Slovakia in the bronze medal game Saturday.
 "I don't have a full update," Stars coach Glen Gulutzan said Monday.
 "I would say to you that we are going to miss him for a little bit here, but I don't know quite [the extent].
 He's going to see [the doctor] today, but I wouldn't expect him for the first game or maybe even the first two." … Dallas hosts the Seattle Kraken on Wednesday (8 p.m.
 ET; FOX4, KHN/Prime, KING 5, Victory+, KONG) and the Nashville Predators on Saturday.
 Rantanen leads the Stars with 69 points (20 goals, 49 assists) in 54 games.

 Winnipeg Jets